apache/ignite/assembly/libs/readme.txt

 When importing editions, each edition automatically imports GridGain core module and a set of additional modules needed for this edition to work.
 Specifically:

-- gridgain-datagrid-edition
+- gridgain-hpc
   - gridgain-core
+  - gridgain-spring (optional, add if you plan to use Spring configuration)

+- gridgain-datagrid
+  - gridgain-core
   - gridgain-indexing (optional, add if you need SQL indexing)
-  - gridgain-hibernate (optional, add if you need hibernate integration)
-  - gridgain-jta (optional, add if you need XA/JTA integration)
+  - gridgain-spring (optional, add if you plan to use Spring configuration)

-- gridgain-streaming-edition
+- gridgain-streaming
   - gridgain-core
+  - gridgain-spring (optional, add if you plan to use Spring configuration)

-- gridgain-hadoop-edition
+- gridgain-hadoop
   - gridgain-core
-  - gridgain-hadoop
+  - gridgain-hadoop-integration
+  - gridgain-spring (optional, add if you plan to use Spring configuration)

 - gridgain-platform-edition
   - (all dependencies included in other editions)